 That’s basically all you need to do to change the email template for each (Email Notification or Autoresponder).
 Below is a more in-depth guide on what each option means.

 Click the pencil icon to change the name of your templates.

-Naming your templates is helpful especially if you’re sending emails based on the user’s input.
-Instead of seeing them as Notification 1, Notification 2, and so on, you’ll see them as to how they were named, which would make things a lot easier if you have a handful of notifications.
+Naming your templates is helpful especially if you’re sending emails based on the user’s input since you’ll see them as to how they were named, which would make things a lot easier if you have a handful of email templates.

 The Email Subject is where you can set the subject of your email.

 Clicking the Form Field button will allow you to insert form field values and use them as a part of your subject line.
 One use case is if you want your subject line to contain the Name of the respondent, just click the Form Field button, then select Name from the options.

 Use the editor to customize the look and feel of the actual email body.